 This chapter presents the transportation system improvements projects that were selected to address the system needs revealed by the technical analysis and the input from the community.
 The full aspirational project list that includes over 200 projects is provided in Chapter 6.
-For the purposes of this summary, only the Financially Constrained projects are shown.
-These represent the higher priority projects that can reasonably be funded given the available city and state transportation resources of about \$76 million through 2040.
+The Financially Constrained (reasonably likely to be funded by 2040) projects are shown in Appendix Q. These represent the higher priority projects that can reasonably be funded given the available city and state transportation resources of about \$76 million through 2040.